pipelka/roboTV/README.md

 # roboTV

-roboTV is a Android TV based frontend for XVDR.
+roboTV is a Android TV based frontend for VDR.
 Now you can use your Android TV Box (or your TV running Android) to stream LiveTV channels from your VDR backend (robotv-plugin must be installed).

 ## Screenshots